bchareyre/yade-mpi/doc/sphinx/user.rst

 .. note:: Only types that can be `pickled <http://docs.python.org/library/pickle.html>`_ can be passed to :yref:`yade.utils.saveVars`.

 .. warning:: The :yref:`yade.utils.saveVars` mechanism inherits all problems of global variables (such as shadowing, as shown above).
 Take care when using it.
-In particular, conflicting names can he far-reaching consequences.
+In particular, conflicting names can have far-reaching consequences.